John Christian

 Vincent Penoso

-Member since 1998.
-Served as the UPROPE newsletter editor until 2007.
-During these years he served as secretary (current 3rd term in 2012), vice-chair, gearmeister and webmaster.
-Photographed all images (including the cover: legendary climber Chris Sharma), edited, published and produced the Second Edition of the Carderock Climbing Guide.
-He was inducted into honorary member status in 2010 for continued service to the club.
+Vince has been a member since 1998.
+He served as the Up Rope newsletter editor until 2007.
+During these years he also served as secretary, vice-chair, gearmeister and webmaster.
+Vince edited, published and produced the Second Edition of the Carderock Climbing Guide.
+He also photographed all the images – including the cover, which is of legendary climber Chris Sharma.

 Annette Rebellato